 What Happens If A Neighbor’s Tree Fell on My House?

 It doesn’t usually matter whose tree it was, what matters is whose property it is on now.
 That is the person who will be responsible for hiring a tree service and paying for the tree work or arranging payment through their insurance.

 If your tree fell on your neighbor’s property it is their problem and vice-versa.
 That being said, a good neighbor should not have to take complete responsibility for what is generally considered an act of god.
 Most neighbors will likely do what they can to make the situation right with their affected neighbors.

 Making it right could mean splitting or taking care of any out of pockets costs your neighbor has regarding this work.
 This is especially a good idea if they have mentioned their concerns about the tree to you before.

-Who to Call When a Tree Falls in the Road
+Who Do You Call When a Tree Falls in the Road?

 If the area has foot or road traffic, rope off or block off the area to limit the risk of someone getting injured by the hazardous tree.
 Whatever you have on hand is better than nothing.
 This terrible situation is only made worse by someone getting hurt on your property.
 Also, think about putting a sign on the doors inside your home to prevent anyone from forgetting and using the affected exits.